alitsiya/3MyTweeets/README.md

 * [x] List anything else that you can get done to improve the app functionality!

-** Added helvetica-neue-bold font as default and changed app icon
+    * Added helvetica-neue-bold font as default and changed app icon
+    * Added Dagger for dependency injection

 ## Video Walkthrough